Scythian revolt against Mithridates VI

-The Scythian revolt against Mithridates VI was a major Scythian revolt started in 107 BCE in Crimea, led by Saumacus against the occupying forces of the Bosporan Kingdom, and his ally Kingdom of Pontus led by Diophantus.
-In the end, the revolt was suppressed and Crimea stayed under the control of the Bosporan Kingdom.
+The Scythian revolt against Mithridates VI was a major uprising started in 107 BCE in Crimea, led by the Scythian Saumacus against the occupying forces of the Bosporan Kingdom and allied Kingdom of Pontus forces led by the general Diophantus.
+In the end the revolt was suppressed, the Spartocid dynasty came to an end, and the Bosporan Kingdom fell under Pontic control.